 As you are no doubt well aware, Japanese food rates among the best in the world.
 However, if you are vegan, or even vegetarian, you may struggle to find your needs catered to.
-Many vegetarians have found themselves offered the ‘vegetarian; option’ in a restaurant only to find that it contains seafood or fish.
-Even the fried egg rolls are usually made using the near-inescapable ‘dashi’, a broth made of dried bonito fish flakes!
+Many vegetarians have found themselves offered the ‘vegetarian; option’ in a restaurant only to discover that it contains seafood or fish.
+Even the fried egg rolls are usually made using the near-inescapable ‘dashi,’ a broth made of dried bonito fish flakes!

 Another great thing about Queen’s Healthy Diner is that, unlike many vegan places in Nagoya, this isn’t just a cafe open around lunch, this place is open Tuesday to Sunday, 17:00 to midnight, meaning that you can enjoy a nice night out.
 And as it’s dinnertime, why not have a glass of bio wine to accompany your meal?
 Or how about one of their wide range of cocktails using soy milk?
 The Pina Colada is particularly recommended.

 Offering delicious vegan, creative, fresh food from farm to table, Pupu Kitchen deals in macrobiotic cuisine.
-With a friendly decor to make you feel like you are sat at someone’s dining table, it’s another great lunch option.
-There are lunch sets of vegetables, dry food and grains for 1,300 JPY that includes a deli featuring brown rice and soup.
-For your children there are even kids’ onigiri and soup sets for just 400 JPY.
+With friendly decor to make you feel like you are at someone’s dining table, it’s another great lunch option.
+There are lunch sets of vegetables, dry food, and grains for 1,300 JPY that includes a deli featuring brown rice and soup.
+For your children, there are even kids’ onigiri and soup sets for just 400 JPY.
 There are only 15 Pupu lunches prepared each day, so it’s another one to get to early.
 But if you miss out, you could always hang around for the chocolate cake…

 Image: https://tabelog.com/en/aichi/A2301/A230109/23033065/ (screen grab) – Modified